eoweed/Winedemic/README.md

 **Limitations**

+ - We had limited data from only six companies, and for only three years.
+We also do not have sales data or prices for shipments.

 **Recommendations**

-- Calculate wine bottles shipped per capita and see if any of our findings differ when considering a state's wine shipments to its population density
+- Calculate wine bottles shipped per capita and see if any of our findings differ when considering a state’s wine shipments to its population density.
+Compare results for each individual company as opposed to grouping all the data together.

 # Software